 Although technically it’s called the City of Westminster, It’s actually based right in the heart of central London and it’s where the majority of government sits.
 It’s one of the best areas in London to visit if you want to learn more about London’s history.

 Once here, make sure to see the Houses of Parliament and organise a free tour with your MP if you’re resident in the UK.
 You can do this via the Parliament link, here.

-One thing to note is that Big Ben and the Elizabeth Tower is currently under restoration.
-This means there’s lots of scaffolding around it.
+One thing to note is that Big Ben and the Elizabeth Tower are currently under restoration.
+This means there’s some works going on around it.

-Afterwards, pop over to Downing Street (where the Prime-minister lives), explore Westminster Abbey and visit the final parts of the Palace of Westminster.
+Afterwards, pop over to Downing Street (where the Prime-minister lives), book tickets to enter Westminster Abbey and visit the final parts of the Palace of Westminster.
 The latter is the place where monarchs (hundreds of years ago) would perform healing rituals that people would request.

-If you’re feeling peckish, pop over to Kona who have a lovely spot that serves up a tasty afternoon tea.
+If you’re feeling peckish, pop over to Kona which has a lovely spot that serves up a tasty afternoon tea.